arulandu/chordy/README.md

 Unlike `chordy-py`, `chordy-cpp` supports real-time settings modification.
 The gui of `chordy-cpp` ticks at ~46.3fps (21.6 ms/f), while the compute thread processes jobs at ~22.3ms (45 jobs/s).
 Memory consumption is ~230 MB on default settings.

 ### Usage
-`chordy-cpp` is distributed as a single executable available at `/cpp/chordy`.
+`chordy-cpp` is distributed as a single executable available at `/cpp/dist/chordy-{platform}`.
 Downloading and executing this binary alone will work out of the box.

-However, for custom fonts, `chordy-cpp` requires that `/cpp/font.ttf` be in the same directory.
-For the standard version of `chordy-cpp`, either clone the repository and run the binary or download both `./cpp/{chordy|font.ttf}` and run the binary.
+However, for custom fonts, `chordy-cpp` requires that `/cpp/dist/res` be in the same directory.
+For the standard version of `chordy-cpp`, either clone the repository and run the binary or download both and run the binary.
+It may be easiest to simply download the entire `/cpp/dist/` folder.

 For a source build using CMake, run `./build.sh` in `/cpp`.